ikhsannur1996/etl-airflow/README.md

     # Create table using SQL query
     create_query = """
-    CREATE TABLE IF NOT EXISTS "output".employee_output AS SELECT *
+    CREATE TABLE IF NOT EXISTS "output".employee_output_call_query AS SELECT *
     FROM public.employee;
     """